Configure and deploy Desktop MFA policies for macOS

-When deploying the Desktop MFA MDM profiles, ensure they've been successfully pushed to devices before deploying the macOS Okta Verify package.
+When you deploy the Desktop MFA MDM profiles, ensure that they've been successfully pushed to devices before deploying the macOS Okta Verify package.
 If the MDM profile doesn't exist on the user's device when the package installer runs, Desktop MFA isn't installed.

 Tasks